rueichilee/rueichilee.github.io/_pages/about.md

 ## Welcome

 I am a Ph.D. candidate in the Department of Economics at Rutgers University.
-I am fortunate to be advised by [Professor Yuan Liao](https://pliaoxp.github.io/).
+I am fortunate to be advised by [Prof. Yuan Liao](https://pliaoxp.github.io/).

 My research interests are in theoretical and applied econometrics, with a particular focus on causal inference, factor analysis, high-dimensional models, and machine learning.